Battle of Byczyna: The battle

 On the night of 24 January the Archduke's army took positions east of the small town of Byczyna on the royal road leading into Poland.
 They felt secure in their camp, on the Habsburg side of the border, and did not expect the Poles to cross.
 Zamoyski marshaled his forces into three lines and was able to position them at an angle to the opponent's line.

 The exact position of the Polish Army is unknown, but part of the Polish right flank, moving quietly in the dense mist, encircled Maximilian's left flank.
 After the mist began to clear the Archduke realized his force was being flanked and his retreat to Byczyna was threatened.
 He ordered an attack, but a miscommunication of his orders confused part of his army and the Hungarian regiment began to retreat.
 The Polish left wing, under command of future Hetman Stanisław Żółkiewski, dispersed the opposing units.
 The battle saw more infantry action than many others of the Commonwealth but, even so, the Polish cavalry (Polish winged hussars) played a major part.
 The battle began with some duels between elears (cavalry champions), soon followed by Polish cavalry charges on the left flank and in the center, which did not result in any significant breakthroughs for either side.
 Zamoyski is said to have commanded the battle very well, turning it at several points.
 Eventually a Polish hussar counterattack on the left flank mauled Maximilian's Hungarian cavalry and forced his army to start giving ground.
 The bloody retreat quickly turned into a general rout during which the Archduke's army suffered heavy casualties.

 The entire battle lasted approximately one to two hours.
 Maximilian took refuge in Byczyna, but the Poles took control of his artillery and turned the guns on the town.
 Before the Polish forces began their assault, Maximilian surrendered and was taken prisoner.
 The battle, therefore, ended up being the decisive victory for the Polish-Swedish faction.

 Aftermath

-Exact casualties are unknown, but the Archduke's army suffered heavier losses, estimated at about 2,000, whereas the Poles lost about 1,000 men. Żółkiewski captured an enemy standard, but received a knee wound which lamed him for life.
-After the intervention of a papal envoy Maximilian was released, but only after spending thirteen months as a "guest" of Zamoyski.
-In the Treaty of Bytom and Będzin (signed on 9 March 1589) Maximilian was to renounce the Polish crown and Rudolf II, Holy Roman Emperor had to pledge not to make any alliances against Poland with Muscovy or Sweden.
+Exact casualties are unknown, but the Archduke's army suffered heavier losses, estimated at 2,000, whereas the Poles lost about 1,000 men. Żółkiewski captured an enemy standard, but received a knee wound which lamed him for life.
+After the intervention of a papal envoy, Maximilian was released, but only after spending thirteen months as a "guest" of Zamoyski.
+In the Treaty of Bytom and Będzin (signed on 9 March 1589), Maximilian pledged to renounce the Polish crown, and Rudolf II, Holy Roman Emperor, pledged not to make any alliances against Poland with Muscovy or Sweden.
 The town of Lubowla, taken early in the conflict by Maximilian, was returned to Poland.
 Upon his return to Vienna he failed to honor his pledge and renounce his claim to the Polish crown and would not do so until 1598.